miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 });
 ```

-Now a request for an author responds with something like the following:
+Now a request for an author responds with the following:

 ```
 GET /authors/1